 You can relieve pressure points in bed by choosing a mattress that evenly distributes your body weight and doesn’t put excessive contact in any one specific area.

 You also need to pick the right firmness level for you.
 The goal is to choose a mattress that keeps your spine in a neutral position but still has enough give to cushion your shoulders, hips, and back as needed.

 Waking up to aches and pains can have far-reaching effects on your overall wellness, and a mattress designed to minimize pressure point pain can make a big difference.

-While the firmness of a mattress is a personal preference, it’s important to look for one that will offer targeted support for your height, weight, and sleeping preferences.
+While the firmness of a mattress is a preference, it’s important to look for one that will offer targeted support for your height, weight, and sleeping preferences.

 Healthline has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.
 You can learn more about how we ensure our content is accurate and current by reading our editorial policy.